Are you on the right Dosage of Levothyroxine for YOUR body?

 So what should you do if you are taking levothyroxine or another T4 medication and your body temp is low, your heart rate is low and you are still symptomatic?

-The good news is that there are several tips and tricks you can follow to make your current dose more effective.
+The good news is that there are several tips and tricks you can follow to make your current dose more effective (even if you can’t switch medications entirely).

-At best we absorb about 80% of thyroid hormone that we ingest.
+At best you absorb about 80% of the thyroid hormone that you ingest (16).

-But this number rapidly reduces in the setting of GI related problems, inflammation, low stomach acid and other GI problems.
+But this number rapidly reduces in the setting of GI-related problems, inflammation, low stomach acid, and other intestinal issues.

-Anyone who is suffering from constipation, gas/bloating, acid reflux, diarrhea, abdominal pain, gastric ulcers, low stomach acid, etc. will have a reduced absorption of their thyroid medication.
+Anyone who is suffering from constipation, gas/bloating, acid reflux, diarrhea, abdominal pain, gastric ulcers, low stomach acid, etc. may have reduced absorption of their medication.

 So let’s talk about how you can impact the absorption component and get more “bang” for your buck so to speak.